 A salt craving is a very common occurrence in the body.
 Most often the salt craving will be due to a mild and common condition such as dehydration.
 This is easy enough to be cured and prevented.
 Some serious conditions can cause salt cravings, and these need the help of a doctor to diagnose and cure.
 No matter what the cause of the salt craving, it needs to be addressed and tended to for the body to continue functioning properly.

-If you want to lower your blood pressure naturally and not have to depend on dangerous blood pressure drugs, then, get one or more of the following ex-diabetic engineer's books:
+If you want to lower your blood pressure naturally and not have to depend on dangerous blood pressure drugs, then, we recommend that you get one or more of the following ex-diabetic engineer's books:

 - Raw Juicing Book